-- B. Identification: Label each photograph on the front in the bottom margin with project name and date the photograph was taken.
-On the back of each print provide an applied label or rubber stamped impression with the following information:
+- A. Provide digital photos that are in minimum of 8 megapixels and that are in focus.

+- B. Identification: Each photographic files shall be named and organized to include the following information

 - 1. Name of the Project

 - 2. Name and address of the photographer

 - 3. Name of the Architect

 - 4. Name of the Contractor

 - 5. Date the photograph was taken

 - 6. Architect's Project No.

-- C. Description of vantage point, in terms of location, direction (by compass point), and evaluation of story on construction.
+- C. Description of vantage point, in terms of location, direction (by compass point), and

+evaluation of story on construction.

 - 3.01 PHOTOGRAPHIC REQUIREMENTS - A. Take three (3) color project photographs at monthly intervals, coinciding with the cutoff date associated with each Application for Payment.
-The photographer shall select the vantage points for each shot each month to best show the status of construction and progress since the last photographs were taken. - B. Additional Photographs: From time to time the Architect may issue requests for additional photographs, in addition to periodic photographs specified.
+The photographer shall select the vantage points for each shot each month to best show the status of construction and progress since the last photographs were taken. - B. Additional Photographs: From time to time the Engineer may issue requests for additional photographs, in addition to periodic photographs specified.
 Additional photographs will be paid for by Change Order, and are not included in the Contract Sum or an Allowance. - 1.
-The Architect will give the photographer 3 days notice, where feasible. - 2.
-In emergency situations, the photographer shall take additional photographs within 24 hours of the Architect's request. - C. Circumstances that could require additional photographs include, but are not limited to: - 1.
+The Engineer will give the photographer 3 days notice, where feasible. - 2.
+In emergency situations, the photographer shall take additional photographs within 24 hours of the Engineer's request. - C. Circumstances that could require additional photographs include, but are not limited to: - 1.
 Substantial Completion of a major phase or component of Work. - 2.
 Owner's request for special publicity photographs. - 3.
 Special events planned at project site. - D. Immediate follow-up when on-site events result in construction damage or losses.
 Photographs to be taken at fabrication locations away from project site; these are not subject to unit prices or unit-cost allowances.
-Extra record photographs at time of final acceptance. - E. Construction projects over \$1,000,000 shall include at least one of the photographs listed in 3.01.A be aerial.
+Extra record photographs at time of final acceptance.
 SECTION 01631 PRODUCT SUBSTITUTIONS